Degenerate parabolic equations in divergence form: fundamental solution and Gaussian bounds: Introduction

 The existence and uniqueness of the fundamental solution family, proved in \cite{auscher2024fundamental}, are stated in Theorem \ref{thm:FundSol}, along with additional properties.
 The necessary and sufficient conditions of (1) are proven in Propositions \ref{ThmConverseHK} and \ref{ThmHkIM}, respectively.
 Finally, the special case of real-valued coefficients (2) is addressed in Section \ref{section 5}.

 Before delving into the details, it is useful to provide a brief survey of the results that have been obtained so far on this topic of fundamental solution of second order parabolic operators with Gaussian bounds, starting with the unweighted case, \textit{i.e.} $\omega = 1$.
 When the coefficients are regular, several methods exist for constructing the fundamental solution.
 The most effective technique combines a parametrix with the freezing point method \cite{friedman2008partial}.
 This method simplifies the problem by making the coefficients effectively independent of space, leading to explicit solutions represented by smooth kernels $\Gamma(t, x, s, y)$ with Gaussian decay.
 The treatment of the case of real, merely measurable coefficients was systematically addressed by Aronson \cite{aronson1967bounds, aronson1968non}.
 He constructed generalized fundamental solutions and proved upper and lower bounds relying on the regularity properties of local weak solutions established by Nash \cite{nash1958continuity} and its extensions, alongside taking limits from operators with regular coefficients.
 In the case of complex coefficients, Auscher \cite{auscher1996regularity} established Gaussian upper bounds estimates for the fundamental solutions of parabolic equations with complex coefficients, provided that these coefficients are time-independent and are small perturbations of real coefficients.
-Later, Hofmann and Kim \cite{hofmann2004gaussian} proved the equivalence between Moser’s $L^2$-$L^\infty$ estimates for solutions to parabolic systems and Gaussian upper bounds for the fundamental solution, extending Auscher’s result to include time-dependent coefficients and even systems.
-We note that it was assumed qualitatively that $A$ is smooth, which makes $\Gamma(t,x;s,y)$ available from literature.
+Later, Hofmann and Kim \cite{hofmann2004gaussian} proved the equivalence between Moser’s $L^2$-$L^\infty$ estimates for solutions to parabolic systems and Gaussian upper bounds for the fundamental solution, extending Aronson result to include time-dependent coefficients and even systems.

 In the weighted case ($\omega \neq 1$), a work by Cruz-Uribe and Rios \cite{cruz2014corrigendum} establishes the existence of the fundamental solution when $A$ is real-valued, symmetric and independent of $t$.
 It is given using the semi-group $(e^{-t\mathcal{L}})_{t>0}$, with $\mathcal{L}=-\omega^{-1} \mathrm{div}_x(A(x)\nabla_x )$ and then exploit a Harnack inequality to derive Gaussian bounds.
 In a recent work, Ataei and Nystr\"om \cite{ataei2024fundamental} extended this result to real-valued and time-dependent coefficients using an approximation argument based on Kato's work \cite{kato1961abstract}, along with the H\"older continuity of weak solutions (\textit{i.e.}, Nash's result for degenerate equations) to construct the fundamental solution and prove pointwise Gaussian upper bounds.